Tom Beckman

 Thomas Clare Beckman (born September 21, 1950) is an American former professional football player.
 He played college football for the Michigan Wolverines from 1969 to 1971 under head coach Bo Schembechler.
 He played professional football for the St. Louis Cardinals of the National Football League (NFL) in 1972 and for the Memphis Southmen of the World Football League (WFL) from 1974 to 1975.

-Early years
+Early life

 Beckman was born in Saginaw, Michigan, and went to H.S > Chesaning, Michigan.
 He starred in both football, basketball, Baseball and Track at Chesaning High School, graduating in 1968.

 University of Michigan

 Beckman enrolled at the University of Michigan in 1968 on a football scholarship.
 After his freshman year, Michigan head coach Bump Elliott retired and was replaced by Bo Schembechler.
 Beckman played for Schembechler during his first three years as head coach.
 He later recalled the transition from Elliott to Schembechler as follows:"I had no idea who the guy was.
 I found out in our first meeting.
 He was very intense with well-defined goals.
 My first impression was, 'We'll see.' ...
 He basically put us through hell during winter conditioning.
 I think he did that so that those without the want, ability or heart would leave."

 Beckman played for Schembechler from 1969 to 1971.
 During those seasons, the team finished with records of 8-3 (1969), 9-1 (1970), and 11-1 (1971).
 During the 1970 and 1971 seasons, Beckman became a starter at the end, linebacker, and tackle positions.
 In 1971, he accumulated 64 tackles, including 42 solo tackles.